Tag: life

 Psalm 111; Genesis 18:1–15; Philippians 4:10–20

-One of the harder things about being a Christian is that God often doesn’t our ‘s desires.
+One of the harder things about being a is that God often doesn’t give our heart’s desires.
 We describe God as good, loving, , and many other positive traits.
 Yet, the giving (or lack thereof) often gets in the way of our understanding of God’s goodness, loving, and giving nature.

 Contentedness, however, is something altogether different…maybe.